meraki-analytics/orianna/README.md

 ## Usage

-Here's some examples of a few basic uses of the API.
+Here's an example of a few basic uses of the API.
 The full JavaDoc can be found at http://robrua.github.io/Orianna/.

 ```java
 import java.util.List;